 Condensation presents itself in a variety of ways:

-• Damp patches on the walls, particularly in corners and behind furniture
+• Damp patches on the walls

-• Streaming water on windows and walls
+• Condensation on windows or walls

 • Black mould starts to appear on ceilings, walls, and window frames